Tips for Taps Blog

 - Home sampling kits have gotten much easier

 - Professional instruments and technicians give your results cutting-edge accuracy and detail

 Cons of Lab Tests:

-Bottom Line: Lab test kits allow you to test for thousands of specific contaminants with cutting edge accuracy and detail, but results will take a bit longer.
+Bottom Line: Lab test kits allow you to test for thousands of specific contaminants with cutting edge accuracy and detail, but their costs can be prohibitive for some and results will take a bit longer.

 Important Reminder: Water tests are snapshots in time.
 Keeping an eye on changes in your local water supply, as well as routine maintenance and upkeep on any and all water treatment systems are all just as important as testing.

 For the vast majority of contaminants, professional in-lab analysis offers the highest level of accuracy.
 A handful of parameters, however, are highly volatile and/or are prone to changing rapidly.
 Therefore, the parameters below are almost always best measured with a rapid on-site test strip or a digital sensor.